 The app includes some editing tools, but is mostly of interest for its selection of textures.
 Elements include film scans, grunge and gradients, all of which can be added and experimented with in a non-destructive manner using a robust layers system.

 If you create something amazing, share your ‘formula’ with the Mextures community.
 Feeling lazy?
 Just grab a particularly dazzling formula someone else has uploaded.

 Typorama: best app for adding text to photos

 Loads of apps can slap text over photos, but Typorama has artistry.
 Rather than you having to juggle dozens of fonts, you select designs.
 Not keen on what Typorama does to your text?
 Tap the design again for a variation, or choose something new.

 For those who want to get more creative, there are additional features: opacity controls; shadows; gradients; erasers; 3D rotation.
 You can also add multiple text blocks, to turn your photos into an explosion in a typography factory.

 For free, you get the entire app, but forced watermarks.
-A one-off premium IAP removes those and unlocks extra styles, and you get four quid off if upgrading within the first six hours – so don’t hang about testing the app!
+You can subscribe for £5.49 per month, or pay a one-off premium £28.99 IAP to remove watermarks and unlock extra styles.
+You get 50% off if upgrading within the first six hours – so don’t hang about too long testing the app!